Rattandeep0500/hawkes-ofi-market-microstructure/README.md

 Test:  capture_02
 ```

-Each held-out capture is excluded from model fitting.
+The held-out capture is excluded from model fitting.

-This avoids the strongest leakage problem associated with randomly splitting adjacent high-frequency observations.

-Primary forecast horizons:
+Primary horizons:

 ```text
 1 second